prestonharberts/bib/Bible/isa29.md

 > And deprive the innocent of justice by making false charges.
 ###### ¶ 22
 > So this is what the LORD, the one who delivered Abraham, has said to the family of Jacob:
->  “ Jacob will no longer be ashamed;
+> “Jacob will no longer be ashamed;
->  “ Their faces will no longer show their embarrassment.
+> “Their faces will no longer show their embarrassment.
 ###### 23
->  “ For when they see their children,
+> “For when they see their children,
->  “ Whom I will produce among them,
+> “Whom I will produce among them,
->  “ They will honor my name.
+> “They will honor my name.
->  “ They will honor the Holy One of Jacob;
+> “They will honor the Holy One of Jacob;
->  “ They will respect the God of Israel.
+> “They will respect the God of Israel.
 ###### 24
->  “ Those who stray morally will gain understanding;
+> “Those who stray morally will gain understanding;
->  “ Those who complain will acquire insight.
+> “Those who complain will acquire insight.